Fort Mitchell Scenes

 You can read Mr. John R. Blakely's The Early History and Development of Ft.
 Mitchell, a paper presented top the Gist Historical Society, here. (pdf) Park Hills incorporated as a real city on June 28, 1927.
 A history of Park Hills is on the city's web site.

 You can read Mrs. Richard Udry's history of Fort Mitchell, South Fort Mitchell and Lakeside Park, from 1940, here.
-History of Park Hills Lutheran is here.
+We're told Sanford Street was renamed Iris because of the number of flowers planted along the street by Mrs. Philip Queal.
+Her husband was a Fort Mitchell City Clerk for 50 years.

 Fort Mitchell looks to expand city limits, 1927 Fort Mitchell and South Fort Mitchell merge, in 1966.